techidaily/site-games-able/source/_posts/embark-on-epic-journeys-from-your-computer.md

  Text-based games aren't limited to interactive fiction.
 Torn is an online RPG with thousands of active players.
 In it, you start a life in a new city and decide the path you want to take.
 You could become strong, turn into a criminal, and beat up everyone else.
 Alternatively, study to become highly educated, follow the law, and run a successful company.

  When you start, the game reminds you that it's a long-term experience.
-This makes it a[great game for a quick session when you're bored](http://www.makeuseof.com/tag/addictive-short-web-games/) , as you don't need to sink tons of time into it at once.
+This makes it a [great game for a quick session when you're bored](http://www.makeuseof.com/tag/addictive-short-web-games/) , as you don't need to sink tons of time into it at once.
 After you get through some tutorial missions, you'll be on your way to making your life in the city whatever you'd like it to be.

  Unlike the other games on this list that you can start instantly, you will have to make a free account to play Torn.
 However, it only takes a moment.
 And while it offers a much more robust interface than other text-based games, Torn is still an enjoyable text adventure.

 ## More Text-Adventure Games You Can Play

- Two sites you should check out for[additional interactive fiction games](https://www.makeuseof.com/tag/5-great-text-games-play-online/) are[TextAdventures](http://textadventures.co.uk/) and the[Interactive Fiction Database](https://ifdb.org/) .
+ Two sites you should check out for [additional interactive fiction games](https://www.makeuseof.com/tag/5-great-text-games-play-online/) are [TextAdventures](http://textadventures.co.uk/) and the [Interactive Fiction Database](https://ifdb.org/) .
 You'll find plenty of games across a variety of genres to try out at these sites.

- If you're a newcomer to these types of games, check out the[People’s Republic of Interactive Fiction cheat sheet](http://pr-if.org/doc/play-if-card/play-if-card.pdf) .
+ If you're a newcomer to these types of games, check out the [People’s Republic of Interactive Fiction cheat sheet](http://pr-if.org/doc/play-if-card/play-if-card.pdf) .
 It details the most common commands available in these games, so is great to keep around when you're starting out.

 ![Interactive Fiction Cheat Sheet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/01/Interactive-Fiction-Cheat-Sheet-2022.png)